-Spotlight's huge range of cord fabrics has anything you can possibly need to complete your next project.
-Available by the metre and in range of colours!
+Spotlight's range of cord materials has anything you can possibly need to complete your next project.
+Shop corduroy fabrics in a range of colours now!

 Can I purchase Cord fabric at Spotlight?